manicporcupine/C4D-Optimisation-scripts/README.md

 ## 🔄 Converting to instances:

-### ✅ Advanced (Tolerance-based: more accurate, better for messy CAD data)

-- **Convert All Duplicates to Instances (Advanced).py**
-  Converts *all* polygonal duplicates in the scene into instances using vertex-cloud comparison with adjustable tolerance.

-- **Convert Duplicates to Instances (Advanced).py**
+- **Convert Duplicates to Instances (via Point Cloud).py**
-  Converts only *duplicates of selected object(s)* into instances using the same advanced logic.
+  Converts only *duplicates of selected object(s)* into instances using vertex cloud comparison.
+Best chioce for messy CAD models.

-### ⚡ Fast (Hash-based: faster, best for clean C4D-generated models)

-- **Convert all Duplicates to Instances.py**
-  Scene-wide conversion using fast geometry hash (point/polygon structure).
-Less tolerant to tiny differences, which are often caused by floating point issues during import from other apps.

 - **Convert Duplicates to Instances.py**
-  Converts only duplicates of selected object using fast hash matching.
+  Converts duplicates of selected object to instances using fast hash matching.

+- **Swap Instances and Copy.py**
+  Copies selected objects to a new file without losing instances.

 ---